craigkerstiens/postgresguide.com/source/index.rst

 Postgres has gotten much more attention in recent years.
 It has accelerated its pace, meanwhile other RDMS's have slowed in releases.
-Though `Postgre SQL/PostgreSQL/Postgres <http://www.postgresql.org/>`_ has a very long history in databases, with its very name coming from one of the earliest databases Ingress (Post ingress = Postgres) and its own implementation beginning in `1986 <http://www.postgresql.org/docs/8.4/static/history.html>`_.
+Though `Postgre SQL/PostgreSQL/Postgres <http://www.postgresql.org/>`_ has a very long history in databases, with its very name coming from one of the earliest databases Ingres (Post ingres = Postgres) and its own implementation beginning in `1986 <http://www.postgresql.org/docs/8.4/static/history.html>`_.

 Guide: